Balancing Geometry and Density: Path Distances on High-Dimensional Data: Local Analysis: Density and Kernels

 Note that $f$ has an effect on the kernel similar to the self-tuning kernel (\ref{equ:self_tune_kernel_asym}): connections in high density regions are weakened, and connections in low density regions are strengthened.
-Let $L_{\text{RW}}^{\alpha, \epsilon}$ denote the discrete random walk Laplacian using the weights $W_{ij}$ given in (\ref{equ:DMkernel}).
-The discrete operator $-L_{\text{RW}}^{\alpha,\epsilon}/\epsilon^2$ converges to the continuum Kolmogorov operator as $n\rightarrow \infty, \epsilon\rightarrow 0^{+}$ \cite{Belkin2003laplacian, Coifman2006diffusion, berry2016local}.
-When $\alpha=0$ we recover standard spectral clustering; there is no density renormalization in the kernel but the limiting operator is density dependent.
-When $\alpha=1$, $-L_{\text{RW}}^{1,\epsilon}/\epsilon^2 \rightarrow \Delta$; in this case the kernel is density dependent but the limiting operator is purely geometric, since the density term is eliminated.
+Let $L_{\text{RW}}^{a, \epsilon}$ denote the discrete random walk Laplacian using the weights $W_{ij}$ given in (\ref{equ:DMkernel}).
+The discrete operator $-L_{\text{RW}}^{a,\epsilon}/\epsilon^2$ converges to the continuum Kolmogorov operator $\mathscr{L} \psi = \Delta\psi+(2-2a)\nabla\psi\cdot\frac{\nabla f}{f}$ as $n\rightarrow \infty, \epsilon\rightarrow 0^{+}$ for Laplacian operator $\Delta$ and gradient $\nabla$, both taken with respect to the Riemannian metric inherited from the ambient space \cite{Belkin2003laplacian, Coifman2006diffusion, berry2016local}.
+When $a=0$, we recover standard spectral clustering; there is no density renormalization in the kernel but the limiting operator is density dependent.
+When $a=1$, $-L_{\text{RW}}^{1,\epsilon}/\epsilon^2 \rightarrow \Delta$; in this case the discrete operator is density dependent but the limiting operator is purely geometric, since the density term is eliminated.
+We note that Laplacians and diffusion maps with various metrics and norms have been considered in a range of settings \cite{Xu2010clustering, Boninsegna2015_Investigating, Van2018recovering, Kileel2020_Manifold}.